 The principle here is simple.
 You should use three elements from the panel: Range of sight, Colored Display, and Tilt.

-Your rage of sight should be determined by the most distant point calculated from the given location.
-If, for instance, your the furthest hill is located 145km, I wouldn’t go beyond 150km with my range of sight.
-The default range of sight, when launching the panorama generator is 300km, but in order to make this color range compressed it’s better to cut it down to our most distant point visible unless it exceeds the default value.
+Your range of sight should be determined by the most distant point calculated from the given location.
+If, for instance, the furthest hill is located 145km, I wouldn’t go beyond 150km with my range of sight.
+The default range of sight, when launching the panorama generator is 300km, but in order to make this color, range compressed it’s better to cut it down to our most distant point visible unless it exceeds the default value.

 Following these steps, we should make the most from this one color being at the top of a whole scale, which has been discerned only by its brightness.